 DRAWINGS

 We live in times where how we relate and care for our environment and those that live within it has become a growing concern.
-‘The Decreasing Exhibit’ was created to highlight this growing concern with regard to animals that are in fear of becoming extinct.
+The ‘Cathedral of Nature’ was created to highlight this growing concern with regard to animals that are in fear of becoming extinct.
 It shows the Hintze Hall of the Natural History Museum, London with animals that are extinct, critically, endangered, endangered and vulnerable.
 Each are coloured in to represent how endangered they are.

 The Decreasing Exhibit

-The Decreasing Exhibit – mixed media
+Cathedral of Nature – mixed media

 During lockdown due to the COVID-19 pandemic limited people’s experience of culture, especially that which London offers us.
 Art, music and amongst others, religious, venues were closed to visitors.
 An unprecedented time.
 The following four drawings were created with these thoughts in mind and also, to recognise the extreme efforts made by others, especially members of the NHS, to keep us safe and look after the well-being of the population.